madjin/daily-crypto/README.md

 Separate each cube by distance, use `gltf-transform` to merge into 1 file?

-Texture each cube the icon of the coin / create a huge texture atlas for top 100 coins
+Texture each cube the icon of the coin
+- make it look cooler
+- unify scripts
+- display name, price, market-cap (likely create this as extruded 3d objects so it's not just some boring flat image applied to a cube)
+- export all in a single object (?) - this is mostly where I had questions, what was the end deployment (like is it going to be walkable in 3d, or are they still just looking at it on a flat screen)
+- fix ticker and stack distribution
+- add gitignore
+- rename texture atlas to correlate with date